urlearncloud/devops-doc/GIT/git-info/README.md

 Before starting new work, you pull the latest changes from the remote main branch

 git pull origin master  ( This ensures your local repository has the most recent updates before you start making new changes)

+## Git Branching

+Branching allows you to diverge from the main line of development and isolate work into separate "branches".

+This is useful for working on new features, bug fixes, or experimental changes without affecting the main codebase (usually the main or master branch).

+#### Key Branching Commands :-

+`Create a new branch`

+git branch <branch-name>

+`Switch to a branch`

+git checkout <branch-name>

+or

+git switch <branch-name>

+`Create and switch to a new branch in one step`

+git checkout -b <branch-name>

+or

+git switch -c <branch-name>

+`List all branches`

+git branch

+This shows all local branches.
+The branch you are currently on will be marked with an asterisk (*).

+`Delete a branch`

+git branch -d <branch-name>

+#### Example of Creating and Switching Branches

+To create a new branch for a feature, say branch-1, and switch to it:

+git branch branch-1

+git checkout branch-1

+Now, you can make changes, commit them, and push them to the remote repository when ready.

+## Git Merging

+When you finish working on a branch (like a feature branch), you can merge it back into another branch, usually the main/master branch.

+Merging incorporates the changes from one branch into another.

+#### Key Merging Commands :-

+Merge a branch into the current branch

+git merge <branch-name>

+Merge commit : If there are changes in both branches (the source and target), Git creates a merge commit that combines the changes.

+#### Example of Merging

+Switch to the main/master branch (or whichever branch you want to merge into)

+git checkout main/master

+Merge the feature branch branch-1 into main/master

+git merge branch-1

+If there are no conflicts, Git will automatically merge the branches, and you will have a new commit on the main/master branch that includes the changes from branch-1.

+## Resolving Merge Conflicts

+A merge conflict occurs when Git cannot automatically merge changes because both branches have modified the same part of a file in conflicting ways.

+This usually happens when :-

+Two developers modify the same lines in a file in different branches.

+A file is deleted in one branch and modified in another.

+When this happens, Git will stop the merge process and mark the conflicted files.
+You will need to manually resolve the conflicts and then complete the merge.

+#### Steps for Resolving Merge Conflicts

+Identify Conflicted Files : After a git merge or git pull, if there are conflicts, Git will notify you with a message like:

+Automatic merge failed; fix conflicts and then commit the result.

+You can also run :

+git status

+This will show a list of files that have conflicts, marked as unmerged.

+Open Conflicted Files : Conflicted files will have conflict markers in them, showing the conflicting changes from both branches.